 If your blog loads slowly, to a lot of people it might as well be down.
 Even if you have good content, they will simply move on elsewhere to a website that loads within a few seconds.
 If it’s your blog they leave behind, the monetization of your blog won’t go well.

-Since we here at Pingdom run an uptime and performance monitoring service, we figured an article like this could provide some helpful advice to those who, unlike us, don’t deal with website uptime and performance issues every day.
+Since we here at Pingdom run an uptime and web monitoring tools, we figured an article like this could provide some helpful advice to those who, unlike us, don’t deal with website uptime and performance issues every day or use our page speed monitoring.

 Above: Unlike these cars, your visitors CAN take another route and leave your blog behind.